Did the Israelites Flee Egypt for the Promised Land?

-To date, scholars cannot concretely prove that Moses existed, that Israel lived in Egypt, or that this group of Hebrews fled from Pharaoh.
+Scholars cannot concretely prove that Moses existed, that Israel lived in Egypt, or that they fled from Pharaoh.
 But neither can they disprove the historicity of the biblical narrative.

 As Hoffmeier notes:

 Simply put, there is enough evidence contained in the Bible to make the story believable.
-It is likely such a man as Moses existed, a people such as Israel lived in Egypt, and these people left Egypt via the route detailed in the Bible.
+It is likely such a man as Moses existed, a people such as Israel lived in Egypt, and they left Egypt via the route detailed in the Bible.

 This blog post highlights Josh and Sean McDowell’s recently revised apologetics classic, Evidence That Demands a Verdict.
 We are certain this fully updated and expanded resource will be an effective evangelism tool for you, and strengthen your faith by answering the toughest questions tossed to you by skeptics.
 Know what you know, because it’s true.
 But share this truth with LOVE!